 - Low-grade fevers, headache, and body aches, which often make it difficult to differentiate it from the “regular” flu or influenza

 The gastrointestinal symptoms are caused by inflammation of the stomach lining but more commonly the intestines, known as acute gastroenteritis.
 Such symptoms typically appear within 12 to 48 hours following exposure.
 On the good side, most people recover within three days without treatment, although some bouts can last between five and seven days.
-Key recommendations for Norovirus include:

 - Hydration – especially important when diarrhea is present in order to reduce the risk of dehydration.

-Hypochlorous acid is nothing new, and most similar disinfection solutions have been deemed non-toxic and safe for humans, used in medical arenas for over a century prior to the advent of antibiotics.
+HOCl is nothing new, and most similar disinfection solutions have been deemed non-toxic and safe for humans, used in medical arenas for over a century prior to the advent of antibiotics.
 Today, such cleaning solutions are used in commercial and home scenarios.

 Note: Solutions of hypochlorous acid are not intended for internal use, but only as a surface cleaner and disinfectant!

-The term ‘acid’ scares many, but homemade solutions are weak, similar to the amount of acid found in orange juice.
+The term ‘acid’ scares many, but homemade solutions are weak, something similar to the amount of acid found in orange juice.
 However, finding actual “recipes” for making hypochlorous acid is challenging, so consumers are best off looking for it in the home-cleaning section of their local retail stores.

-Note: Hypochlorous acid is perfectly safe for use when diluted, but can be dangerous when left in its concentrated form.
+Note: Hypochlorous acid is perfectly safe for use when diluted but can be dangerous when left in its concentrated form.

 In conclusion, best practices recommend good hygiene and cleaning processes when Norovirus strikes your region.
 Talk to your doctor or pharmacist about hypochlorous acid products or other bacterial or viral disinfectants that might help reduce your risk of contracting Norovirus.